paketo-buildpacks/dotnet-core-runtime/README.md

     # if you are writing a buildpack that needs to use the dotnet core runtime during
     # its build process, this flag should be set to true.
     build = true

+    # Setting the launch flag to true will ensure that the Dotnet Core Runtime
+    # dependency is available on the $DOTNET_ROOT for the running application.
+If you are
+    # writing an application that needs to run Dotnet Core Runtime at runtime, this flag should
+    # be set to true.
+    launch = true
 ```

 ### Specifying runtime versions